BrianLabelle/pewletthackard/README.md

 [Download CSV File: 2019-08-Pewlett-Hackard-Data-Analysis-Question-02-Order-By-Emp-No.csv](https://github.com/BrianLabelle/pewletthackard/blob/master/data_analysis/2019-08-Pewlett-Hackard-Data-Analysis-Question-02-Order-By-Emp-No.csv)

-Screenshot of subset of data, download CSV file for entire results.
+Screenshot is a subset of the query data results, download CSV file for entire results.
 ![Data-Analysis-Screenshot-002](images/da-002.jpg)

 or order by 1986 then month then day then employee number.